whaynes/STCW23/jekyll/_assessments/OICEW-4E3I.md

 <tr><td>

 {% capture behavior %}
-{% do Operate, operate %} an auxiliary boiler using automatic and, when available, manual controls
+{% do operate, Operate %} an auxiliary boiler using automatic and, when available, manual controls
 {% endcapture %}
 {{ behavior | markdownify }}